 He was dating a friend from college and I was a guest at their apartment-warming party.
-Amidst all the celebrating, I noticed him sitting alone at his living room desk, scanning a complicated-looking screen of stock data on E*TRADE.
+Amidst all the celebrating, I noticed him sitting alone at his living room desk, scanning a complicated-looking screen of stock data on TD Ameritrade.

 I was curious.

-“I don’t know man, you tell me”, he gloated while motioning to a $50,000 balance in his Charles Schwab brokerage account.
+“I don’t know man, you tell me,” he gloated while motioning to a balance of $50,000 in his TD Ameritrade brokerage account.

 “Told you!”
 He was beaming with pride as he proceeded to explain why passive investors (those who invest in mutual funds or index funds and then leave their investments alone) were “chumps” and “not cut out for the man’s game” of high-stakes stock picking.